Matthew-Dove/ContainerExpressions/README.md

 Long lived apps like web servers, consoles, desktop apps might prefer to let the background jobs run without waiting for them.

 Keep in mind `FireAndForget` does not store state, and resume it later on; it is ephemeral.
-If the main process ends, all executing background jobs will be lost with it (*if you don't call WhenAll() on shutdown to let them wrap them up*).
+If the main process ends, all executing background jobs will be lost with it (*if you don't call WhenAll() on shutdown to let them wrap up*).

 Example: Add some tasks, and wait for them to finish.
 ```cs